 Making the complex understandable, I erred a moment ago when comparing the U.S. atmosphere and the Martian atmosphere.

-I was way high when I said the Earth's atmosphere is almost 4% CO2, because I was misreading the decimal point.
+I was way high when I said the Earth's atmosphere is almost 4% CO2 because I was misreading the decimal point.

-It is zero point.
+It is 0.

-That's, you know, one percent is zero point zero one.
+That's, you know, 1% is 0.01.

-I would just misreading the decimal point.
+I was just misreading the decimal point.

 Vice presidential running mates.